-In this section, the term "approved clinical trial" means a phase II, phase III, or phase IV clinical trial that is conducted in relation to the prevention, detection, or treatment of cancer or other life-threatening disease or condition and is described in any of the following subparagraphs:
+In this section, the term "approved clinical trial" means a phase I, phase II, phase III, or phase IV clinical trial that is conducted in relation to the prevention,

 - (A) Federally funded trials.
-The study or investigation is approved or funded (which may include funding through in-kind contributions) by one or more of the following: - (i) The National Institutes of Health. - (ii) The Centers for Disease Control and Prevention. - (iii) The Agency for Health Care Research and Quality. - (iv) The Centers for Medicare & Medicaid Services. - (v) cooperative group or center of any of the entities described in clauses (i) through (iv) or the Department of Defense or the Department of Veterans Affairs. - (vi) A qualified non-governmental research entity identified in the guidelines issued by the National Institutes of Health for center support grants. - (vii) Any of the following if the conditions described in paragraph (2) are met: - (I) The Department of Veterans Affairs. - (II) The Department of Defense.

-(III) The Department of Energy.

-- (B) The study or investigation is conducted under an investigational new drug application reviewed by the Food and Drug Administration. - (C) The study or investigation is a drug trial that is exempt from having such an investigational new drug application. - (2) Conditions for departments
+The study or investigation is approved or funded (which may include funding through in-kind contributions) by one or more of the following: - (i) The National Institutes of Health. - (ii) The Centers for Disease Control and Prevention. - (iii) The Agency for Health Care Research and Quality. - (iv) The Centers for Medicare & Medicaid Services. - (v) cooperative group or center of any of the entities described in clauses (i) through (iv) or the Department of Defense or the Department of Veterans Affairs. - (vi) A qualified non-governmental research entity identified in the guidelines issued by the National Institutes of Health for center support grants. - (vii) Any of the following if the conditions described in paragraph (2) are met: - (I) The Department of Veterans Affairs. - (II) The Department of Defense. - (III) The Department of Energy. - (B) The study or investigation is conducted under an investigational new drug application reviewed by the Food and Drug Administration. - (C) The study or investigation is a drug trial that is exempt from having such an investigational new drug application. - (2) Conditions for departments